MS SQL Server Login Account, DB User, and Schema Mapping (Compared with Oracle)

 CREATE USER db_user FOR LOGIN SCOTT WITH DEFAULT_SCHEMA = SCOTT_tiger;

-That said, when configuring external integrations or application connection accounts, it's important to set the Default Schema explicitly.
-Otherwise, the connection auto-maps to dbo or an unspecified default schema, which can reference unintended objects.
-So mapping the Login → User → Default Schema relationship clearly, and creating a dedicated login per schema to use only that schema, is the safest and most efficient approach.
-(In the end, Oracle's single structure is much more intuitive.)
+Therefore, clearly mapping the Login → User → Default Schema relationship, and creating a dedicated login account per schema so each uses only its schema, is the safest and most management-efficient.
+(In the end… Oracle's single structure is much more intuitive..)

 Oracle

-• When you connect with an account, that account's schema automatically becomes the Default Schema.
+• When a user connects with their account, that account's schema is automatically set as the Default Schema.

 SQL Server

-• If you don't specify DEFAULT_SCHEMA when creating a User, the default is always dbo.
+• If you don't designate DEFAULT_SCHEMA when creating a User, the default value is always set to dbo.

 ALTER USER a_user WITH DEFAULT_SCHEMA = a_schema;

-Without this, objects are auto-created as dbo.table_name, piling up under dbo against your intent.
+If you don't set this, when objects are created they're auto-created in the form dbo.table_name, which can cause the problem of objects piling up under the dbo schema against your intent.

-Oracle — permissions split broadly into System and Object permissions.
+In Oracle, permissions are broadly divided into System permissions and Object permissions.

-• System permissions — affect the whole DB (e.g., CREATE SESSION, CREATE TABLE).
+• System permissions are permissions that affect the entire database — for example, CREATE SESSION, CREATE TABLE, etc.

-• It provides Roles to bundle permissions — predefined ones like DBA, RESOURCE, CONNECT, or your own custom roles.
+• It also provides Roles that bundle multiple permissions for management, so you can use predefined roles like DBA, RESOURCE, CONNECT, or create user-defined roles.

-SQL Server — a more layered permission system.
+By contrast, SQL Server has a somewhat more layered permission system.

-• Schema/object-level permissions — grants on a specific schema or object.
+• Schema/object-level permissions allow granting permissions on a specific schema or object — for example, you can designate it as follows.

 GRANT SELECT, INSERT, UPDATE, DELETE ON SCHEMA::X TO user;

-• SQL Server also provides built-in Roles like db_datareader, db_datawriter, db_ddladmin to bundle permissions.
+• SQL Server also provides Roles, and through built-in roles such as db_datareader, db_datawriter, db_ddladmin, you can bundle and manage permissions.

-Logging into MS SQL with the sysadmin account, I hit a case where it always landed on the dbo schema no matter how I changed the Default Schema.
-The reason is clear: in MS SQL the sysadmin account is designed to always map to dbo, a fixed behavior for security/permission policy.
+This time, when I logged in to MSSQL with the sysadmin account, I experienced the phenomenon where, no matter how I changed the Default Schema, I always entered the dbo schema.
+The reason is clear.
+In MSSQL, the sysadmin account is designed to always map to the dbo schema, and this is a fixed behavior by security and permission-management policy.

-So a DBA (sysadmin) account can't freely change its Default Schema and always starts at dbo.
-In practice, you separately create per-schema logins and map them apart from sysadmin, which lets you operate per-account schemas like Oracle.
+That is, the DBA (=sysadmin) account cannot freely change its Default Schema and always starts from dbo.
+Therefore, in practice it's common to create and map a separate login ID per schema, apart from the sysadmin account; doing so lets you operate per-account schemas like in Oracle DB.

-• Per-task accountsa_user → a_schema, b_user → b_schema as default schemas
+• b_user → uses b_schema as the default schema

 CREATE LOGIN a_user WITH PASSWORD = '***';